Campus Police Department: Resources

 Any individual who receives a parking ticket may submit an appeal to the Parking Appeals Committee if he/she feels that the ticket was issued in error or that he/she did not commit a violation.
 Financial considerations and stating that no sign was present to indicate one could not park in a particular location are not valid reasons and will not be accepted in the appeals process.
 The Parking Appeals Committee (members include faculty, staff and students) will review all appeals.
 An appeal form must be submitted within five (5) working days of the ticket.
-The Parking Ticket Appeals Form is available in the Campus Police Department or in a pdf format [here].
+The Parking Ticket Appeals Form is available in the Campus Police Department.

 Cantrell Hall, lower level